ychang49265/precourse-unit-1/windows-os.md

 # Install `nvm`, `node.js`, and `npm` on WSL

 There are multiple ways to install Node.js.
 We recommnd using a version manager as it takes care of handling the install process near seamlessly.
-Node Version Manager, more commonly called nvm, is the most popular way to install multiple versions of
+Node Version Manager, more commonly called nvm, is the most popular way to install multiple versions of Node.js (though we will only install one).

-Node.js (though we will only install one).
+Note that these instructions are adapted from the [Microsoft documentation on installing Node.js on WSL2](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2#install-nvm-nodejs-and-npm).

 ## Instructions